PON1 Human

 Paraoxonase-2 Human Recombinant

-Paraoxonase-2 Human Recombinant is expressed in E. coli having a molecular weight of 43.5 kDa and fused to an amino terminal hexahistidine tag.
+Recombinant Human Paraoxonase-2 is produced in E. coli.
+It has a molecular weight of 43.5 kDa and includes an amino-terminal hexahistidine tag.
+The PON2 protein is purified using proprietary chromatographic methods.

 Shipped with Ice Packs